 Priority 1 - Blocker

-Your use of Infraspeak applications is degraded.
-Users aren't able to perform their job functions, and there are no workarounds available.
+Infraspeak applications are down (not opening).
+Users aren't able to perform their operations, and there are no workarounds available.
 Typically the most impactful bugs are treated by Infraspeak as an incident.

 Examples: login failures; specific apps won't open; core actions are being blocked